RayTiasha/Atliq-Sales-Analysis/README.md

 ## Note
 The original dataset is not included due to data privacy restrictions.
 However, the analysis methodology and insights are fully documented.

+For more of my projects and data journey, visit my [Portfolio](https://raytiasha.github.io/Portfolio/).